-Journalism students have the opportunity to travel through several courses offered by the School of Journalism.
-The school offers spring and summer travel courses that visit a variety of domestic and international locations and cover different topics within the field.
+Journalism students have the opportunity to travel through several courses offered by IU Journalism.
+The program offers spring and summer travel courses that visit a variety of domestic and international locations and cover different topics within the field.
 Course offerings are subject to change but have included travel to Chile, Kenya, Texas, Australia, Japan, South Korea, and Europe.
 The spring semester courses meet for the entire spring semester on the Bloomington campus, and the group travels for a week or two over spring break or at the end of the semester.
-The summer semester courses spend a portion of the term meeting in the classroom and a portion on-location.
+The summer semester courses spend a portion of the term meeting in the classroom and a portion onlocation.
 Students interested in enrolling in these courses must submit an application in the fall semester.
-For more information see the School of Journalism website.
+For more information see the IU Journalism website.